 - *Note: Specific tooth extraction home care instructions will be given prior to surgery, and we are here to answer any additional questions you have.

 If you’ve been told you need an extraction, you’re not alone – in fact, most people will have a tooth extracted at some point during their life.
-Dr. Wasson is here to provide you with the best care possible – offering a safe, seamless experience – please call us at Seattle Office Phone Number 206-632-0220 with any questions.
+Drs.
+Wasson, Wang and Amini are here to provide you with the best care possible – offering a safe, seamless experience – please call us at Seattle Office Phone Number 206-632-0220 with any questions.